aridoza/foundational-java/functional-programming-lesson/04-optionals/README.md

 orElseGet with populated Optional
 World

 As you can see, the "getDefaultName" method is not triggered as expected.
 The reason being is that the Supplier lambda is using lazy evaluation.
-It's able to determine that there is no need to run, so it doesn't trigger the "getDefaultName" method.
-With that said, the preferred way to provide a default value is _orElseGet_.
+The Lambda is supplied but since it is not needed, it is never executed,, so it doesn't trigger the "getDefaultName" method.
+With that said, the preferred way to provide a default value is generally going to be _orElseGet_.

 Now let's take a look at an example of _orElseThrow_.